imathis/clash/README.md

 ```
 config:
-  awesome-sauce: _config_alt.yml
+  awesome-sauce: _awesome-sauce.yml  # any file name works
 ```

-This will copy `site/_config_alt.yml` to your plugin's configuration path at `site/_plugins/awesome-sauce/config.yml`.
+This will copy `site/_awesome-sauce.yml` to your plugin's configuration path at `site/_plugins/awesome-sauce/config.yml`.
 If there is already a configuration file in that location, it will be backed up and then restored after tests.

 ## Tasks